Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Approximation of Infinite-Horizon Mean-field Equilibria with Finite-Horizon Equilibria

-We refer to the assumptions above as continuous convergence of $c$ (resp. weakly continuous convergence of $p$).
-To ensure that state-action functions that we obtain from dynamic programming belong to a compact space of continuous functions, we will impose Lipschitz conditions on the system components.
-Since we assumed that our state space $X$ is compact, we will work with the $1$-Wasserstein metric over $\mathcal P(X)$ rather than the total-variation metric.
+We refer to the assumptions above as \emph{continuous convergence} of $c$ (resp. \emph{weakly continuous convergence} of $p$), which can be shown easily to coincide with the uniform convergence on compact sets on their respective spaces using the separability.
+Since we assumed that our state space $X$ is compact, we will work with the $1$-Wasserstein metric over $\mathcal P(X)$, which metrizes the weak convergence.
 We recall that the $1$-Wasserstein metric is defined as